thirtysevennorth/domesticlight_public/DL_client/Readme.md

  * To factory reset uncomment #define DL_FACTORY_RESET.
 This will require the board to be reflashed with the DL_client_INIT sketch.

 # TO DO / ROADMAP
-  * Provide on board approximate rough RGB conversion to print to local OSC.
+  * Provide on board RGB conversion to print to local OSC.
   * Add wifi / power loss buffer code that will store data when wifi is not available.
-  * Add AWS Device Shadow functionality to aid in buffer data management
   * Provide support for connection to institutional wifi networks which require an X509 certificate.
-  * Provide support for ENS VOC and methane sensors
+  * Provide support for additional I2C sensors

 #  KNOWN BUGS
- * Currently the message handler does not correctly recieve or process messages from AWS
- * If AWS connection is interupted, while the device is connected to serial the serial connection is lost and has to be re-enabled.
  * The wifi network selection does not reliably connect to wifi networks without a password.
  * The OSC message for current Unixtime does not transmit correctly to Isadora and generates an unknown value type
  * If the device enters Adhoc mode and no connection is made within 1 to 3 minutes the device restarts